artfullyContrived/Pricebots/README.md

-# BTCPriceBot
+# EthPriceBot
-Tweets the price of Bitcoin.
+Tweets the price of Ethereum.

-See more about it works [here](https://jordandworaczyk.github.io/BTCPriceBot/).
+See more about it works [here](https://jordandworaczyk.github.io/EthPriceBot/).